 Referrals are made by CLBC.
+Funding is dependent on the service type allocated by CLBC.

 Employment

 Through customized, supportive or self-employment options, we work with the individual to find their passion and where their interests lie to find a place of employment that gives them satisfaction and a place to belong.
 We can use a variety of methods to find the right fit.